 Stop and think.
 Is this for real?

 Be wary of any text message you're sent that requires you to react by clicking a link or making a phone call.

 Never click any links in texts purportedly from your bank, or from any person or organisation that you’re not absolutely sure about.
 If in doubt, go directly to their website website or app and login as normal.
 If it is a genuine text you’ll probably have a message on the website or app from that organisation, telling you what to do.

 If there’s a number for you to call, check it matches with the one advertised online or on official documents you've received.
 And if you're asked for personal or financial information hang up immediately.

-We recommend reporting any instances of suspected text scam to your telecommunications provider, so they can investigate the matter and block the number if necessary.
+- Report the suspected text scam to your telecommunications provider, so they can investigate the matter and block the number if necessary.